dogweather/forkful/content/en/dart/files-and-io/writing-a-text-file.md

 weight: 24
 ---

-## What & Why?
-Writing a text file in Dart involves creating or modifying files on the disk to store data in a readable format.
-Programmers do it to save application data, configurations, logs, or any information that should persist between application runs or share data with other applications or users.

 ## How to:
 Dart's core library provides the `dart:io` package for file handling, allowing you to write text files without the need for third-party libraries.
 Here's a simple example of writing a text file: